abs0lut3pwn4g3/RTB-CTF-Framework/README.md

 # License

-This project is available under a dual license: a commercial one suitable for closed source projects and a GPL license that can be used in open source software.
+This project is available under a dual license: a commercial one suitable for closed source projects and a A-GPL license that can be used in open source software.

 Depending on your needs, you must choose one of them and follow its policies.
-A detail of the policies and agreements for each license type are available in the [LICENSE.COMMERCIAL](LICENSE.COMMERCIAL) and [LICENSE.GPL](LICENSE.GPL) files.
+A detail of the policies and agreements for each license type are available in the [LICENSE.COMMERCIAL](LICENSE.COMMERCIAL) and [LICENSE.AGPL](LICENSE.AGPL) files.